 All Tugun Junior Surf Life Savers who complete their relevant pool swims, run swim run & award proficiency are eligible to compete at carnivals.
 It is important all children be allowed to enjoy the friendliness and rewards competition can bring without feeling pressured by parents in any way.
 All Tugun Nippers (having completed the relevant proficiencies) will be offered the opportunity to attend carnivals and compete, no matter what level of skill.

-Teams days will be conducted the weekend before scheduled carnivals.
+Teams days will be every weekend prior to a carnival, or on selected weekends.
 Team events include: wade relay, swim team, board relay, board rescue, cameron relay, beach relay (please refer to the water section for details on these events).

 Teams will be selected by a Selection Committee, comprising age managers, team manager and coaches.
 Team selection will be considered on the basis of the kids’ results from carnival days and attendance at training sessions, and as at the discretion of the Selection Committee.
 Any concerns with team selection should be addressed directly to the Junior Activities Committee.